 Low Carb Anzac Biscuits

-Anzac biscuits were initially known as Soldiers’ Biscuits.
+During the war, Anzac biscuits were initially known as Soldiers’ Biscuits.
 After the landing on Gallipoli by Australian and New Zealand troops (the Anzac’s) in World War 1, they were renamed ANZAC Biscuits.
-Many believed that these biscuits were sent to soldiers on the line, but that isn’t true.
-In fact, they often featured at fetes and fund raisers, where they were sold to raise money for the war.
+Many believed that these biscuits were sent to soldiers on the line but that isn’t true.
+They often featured at fetes and fund raisers where they were sold to raise money for the war.

 The Low Carb Version

 Oats, sugar and golden syrup have been replaced in this sugar free version of Low Carb Anzac Biscuits.
 Basically, the sugar and processed carbs have been replaced with almonds and a low carb sweetener.
 There is no compromise on taste though with this recipe.
 Whilst not exactly the same as the original, these still taste superb and still manage to have a wonderful buttery, slightly caramelized flavor.
-Low Carb Anzac Biscuits have very little impact on your blood sugar levels, making them ideal for anyone watching their carbs and also for diabetics.
+I love that Low Carb Anzac Biscuits have very little impact on your blood sugar levels.
+This makes them ideal for anyone watching their carbs and also for diabetics.

 More Delicious Sugar Free Cookie Recipes

 If you are looking for some other fabulous low carb cookie recipes, check out these other recipes on this website.
 All are easy to make, and are perfect sugar free snacks to have on hand for a healthy treat.
 Low Carb Chocolate Chip Cookies are really lovely, and I also highly recommend you try making some Low Carb Vanilla Macadamia Cookies, which are egg free.
 Make sure you also check out the really simple to make recipe for Peanut Butter Cookies, which are always a favorite in my house.
 For the best keto shortbread, you simply can’t go past this Keto Shortbread recipe.

 I hope you enjoy this recipe as much as I do.